openclarity/openclarity/README.md

 - Rootkits

-There are many very good open source and commercial-based solutions for providing threat detection for VMs including:
+There are many very good open source and commercial-based solutions for providing threat detection for VMs, manifesting the different threat categories above.
-- Vulnerability detection
-- Malware detection
-- Exploit detection
-- etc.

-There are challenges with assembling and managing these tools yourself:
+However, there are challenges with assembling and managing these tools yourself:
 - Complex installation, configuration, and reporting
 - Integration with deployment automation
 - Siloed reporting and visualization

-The VMClarity project is focused on unifying detection and management of VM vulnerabilities.
+The VMClarity project is focused on unifying detection and management of VM security threats in an agentless manner.

 # Overview